Spirit of Indiana

 Spirit of Indiana is a public artwork by American artist Eugene Francis Savage, located in the Indiana State House, which is in Indianapolis, Indiana, United States.
-The mural is 21 feet high by 41.5 feet wide, oil on linen canvas.
+The mural is 21 ft tall by 41.5 ft wide and is oil on linen canvas.
 It was commissioned in 1961 and installation was finished in 1964.

 Description

 The mural is on the east wall of the Indiana House of Representatives in the Indiana State House.
 On the far left side, Education holds a torch and offers a cornucopia of "cherished things" as a burnt sacrifice as Pegasus and Apollo rise from the smoke.
 To their right, Indiana is depicted as a woman in an empire gown of 1816 entering into her statehood, escorted by William Henry Harrison.
 The pair stands in front of a sycamore tree.
 The right side of the mural depicts the Roman goddess Ceres presiding over the work of Indiana's agriculture and industry as their products are loaded on ships and transported around the world.
 In the background, behind the sycamore, cloud formations represent the pioneer, settlement, and Civil War periods of Indiana's history.